jcnauta/runtime-coverage/README.md

 Enable coverage any time after service startup, gather coverage and disable it!

-Useful for integration tests and checking for dead code branches.
+Useful for integration tests, checking for dead code branches, fuzzing, etc.

 ## Usage